icampsi/FindWhat/README.md

 # Latest updates
 NEW
 - Added a dialog with a spreadSheet to show the result of parsed files and allows edition before exporting them to csv.
+Needs more work
+- Added new function type: condition.
+Used for stoping the straction or jump forward in the formula path if some conditions are met.
 - Fixed a Bug where files where being parsed more than once in some cases.
 - Fixed a bug that corrupted memory after parsing a document, crashing if tried to parse again during the same session.